alanmitchell/apps/README.md

 # apps
-General apps and calculators mostly related to energy.
+Applications and calculators mostly related to energy.